 - Selection Process: Committee comprised of the Dean, LS Department Chair, and a CJ faculty.

 Chief Richard Michael Popernik and Joan Grisham Popernik Legal Studies Scholarship Endowment

-- Criteria: The recipient shall be a full time Junior or Senior Legal Studies.
+- Criteria: The recipient shall be a full time Junior or Senior Criminal Justice and Legal Studies major.

 - Selection Process: Recipients shall be selected based on academic excellence, community involvement, integrity, and commitment to the program.
 Selection shall be made by a committee which consists of the Legal Studies department chair, a professor of criminal justice and Joan Popernik or her designee in consultation with the Dean of the School of Applied Sciences.